yoyotv/Identify-singer-from-songs/README.md

 |librosa| mel_1| 0.26|
 |librosa| mel_2| 0.316|

+Each model is trained at least 1~2 hours to reach the presented accuracy.

+We stop the training process while the accuracy stops increased at least 2~3 hours.

-You can find the pre-train model at [here](https://drive.google.com/open?id=1ibqVRA9jI5js5ZyjRPl9dexzzBRCoXCG).
+You can download the pre-train model at [here](https://drive.google.com/open?id=1ibqVRA9jI5js5ZyjRPl9dexzzBRCoXCG).

+Some of bad models (e.g. speechpy power) are useless, so I did not upload it.

+By the way, we use GTX 1080Ti.

 ## GET started